Five Emerging Careers in Healthcare Administration (2023)

 - Collaborating with healthcare administrators to implement policy changes

-According to employment data aggregator PayScale, health policy analysts earn an average of $60,000 a year.
+According to PayScale (Oct.
+2022), an employment data aggregator, health policy analysts earn an average of $64,379 a year.
 A bachelor’s degree is the minimum requirement for some entry-level positions, but graduate-level education is increasingly preferred.

-A specialized MHA, a master of public health (MPH), or even a law degree may be required for certain positions.
+An MHA with relevant specialization, an MPH, or even a law degree may be required for certain positions.
 The American Public Health Association (APHA) houses a Center for Public Health Policy, where healthcare policy specialists can network, share resources, and collectively advocate for policy changes and implementation that better serve the wider population’s collective health.

-Onsite Clinic Administrator
+Become an On-Site Clinic Administrator

-Onsite clinic administrators operate in much the same way that offsite clinic administrators do, working to ensure the day-to-day operations of a healthcare facility.
-However, onsite administrators are also working with a specific population of working-age adults and need to coordinate their care to match the needs of a particular parent corporation.
+On-site clinic administrators work in much the same capacity that off-site clinic administrators do, working to ensure the day-to-day operations of a healthcare facility.
+But on-site administrators are also working with a very specific population of working-age adults, and need to coordinate their care to match the needs of a particular parent corporation.

-Typical responsibilities for onsite clinic administrators include:
+Typical responsibilities for on-site clinic administrators include:

-- Designing and maintaining the clinic’s budget
+- Designing and maintaining an on-site clinic’s budget

-- Staffing and scheduling clinical staff
+- Managing the staffing and scheduling of clinical staff

 - Coordinating with company directors to procure and distribute clinical resources

-- Optimizing wellness services for employees
+- Optimizing wellness services for the employee population

-While healthcare administration is one of the more in-demand careers of the moment, many facilities are still looking to bring someone in part-time to help them manage the transition from the 20th to 21st century.
-For this reason, healthcare consultancy is a multi-billion dollar industry.
+Healthcare is one of the fastest-changing industries in the world, but it’s also a disaggregated one, where a state-of-the-art hospital and a paper-based medical clinic may exist on the same street.
+And while healthcare administration is one of the more in-demand careers of the moment, many facilities are still looking to bring someone in part-time to help them manage the transition from the 20th to 21st century, enough so that healthcare consultancy is a multi-billion dollar industry.

 Some typical responsibilities for a healthcare consultant may include: